Background Screening Frequently Asked Questions

 Yes.
 USSA has no way of knowing if and when individual coaches, officials or volunteer members work with youth.

-I’ve been a longstanding coach or official.
+I’ve been a longstanding coach, official or volunteer member.
 Must I still complete screening?

 USSA sincerely hopes that screening won’t impact any of its valuable coaches, officials or volunteer members.
 With a pool of thousands of employees, coaches, officials and volunteer members, screening is necessary to ensure a safe environment for our youth members.